-- Newly appointed board and commission members are required to compete and sign a Code of Ethics and Conflict of Interest Form.
+- Newly appointed board and commission members are required to complete and sign a Code of Ethics and Conflict of Interest Form.

 - Appointed members are required to comply with the Open Meetings Act and Freedom of Information Act requests related to board activities and duties.

 Click here to view and download the boards & commissions application.

 All boards and commission meetings are open to the public.
 The City of Berkley will provide necessary reasonable auxiliary aids and services, such as signers for the Deaf and Hard of Hearing and audiotapes of printed materials being considered at meetings, to individuals with disabilities.
 For more information on this, or to request auxiliary aids or services, contact the city in writing or by phone at: